NathanVeillon/Arenjii/README.md

 >	"token": "__Your Discord Bot Token Here__",
 >	"prefixes": [ "~", "\\" ],
 >	"_prefixes": "You can add or remove characters to the line above.
 Also: delete this line",
->	"boss": "__Optional.
-Your Discord user ID here.
-For use in the Feedback command__"
 >}